Trap Neuter Return

 The Spay Neuter Hotline offers the only viable solution to the exponential reproduction of cats on the streets of Maricopa County.

-Spaying 15,000 cats per year and over 100, 000 cats since 2009, Spay Neuter Hotline TNR services bring together an amazing group of ADLA staff, volunteers and veterinarians who help neighborhoods stop the birth of homeless kittens by trapping and sterilizing cats and returning them to live out their lives in the colonies where they were trapped.
+Fixing about 15,000 cats per year and over 100, 000 cats since 2009, Spay Neuter Hotline TNR services bring together an amazing group of ADLA staff, volunteers and veterinarians who help neighborhoods stop the birth of homeless kittens by trapping and sterilizing cats and returning them to live out their lives in the colonies where they were trapped.

 Spay Neuter Hotline [Use this form for quickest response and to save schedulers’ time!]

 The Spay Neuter Hotline provides appointments for Trap-Neuter-Return (TNR) surgeries for outdoor cats at a number of veterinary clinics in Maricopa County.
 Make An Appointment BEFORE you trap!

 What is TNR?

 Outdoor cats are humanely trapped.
 Most caregivers trap cats, transport them to clinic,and aftercare the cats themselves.
 However, volunteers may assist those who qualify for “trapping assistance”.
 The traps we use are humane, “TruCatch box traps.”
 When you make an appointment, we will lend you traps and coach you on how to use them.

 The cats are spayed or neutered by a veterinarian.
 This involves an ovo-hysterectomy for female cats- surgical removal of ovaries and the uterus and castration- removal of the testicles for male cats.
 These surgeries are sometimes called “fixing” your cat.